What is the status of 2020/2021 Semester Study Abroad Programs?

 CGE continually monitors the U.S. State Department, the U.S. Centers for Disease Control and Prevention, the Overseas Security Advisory Council, and governmental health ministries to guide our programmatic decisions.
 While risk can never be eliminated, we recognize that COVID-19 continues to present unique challenges for global travel.

-CGE is using a global travel and health assessment for each spring 2021 study abroad program site.
-This assessment will be updated on a weekly basis, and each country has a link to their U.S. Embassy should you wish to reference specific country information.
+CGE is using a global travel and health assessment for each study abroad program site.
+Each country has a link to their U.S. Embassy should you wish to reference specific country information.
 This assessment is based on seven key requirements that need to be met for global student travel to be permitted at CSB/SJU.
 Each of these requirements are coded either red, yellow, or green.
 As general guidance, the color coding follows the rules of a stoplight:

 Red = Stop